michaeluno/admin-page-framework/readme.txt

 * Added: the *disable* key for input fields to add disabled="Disabled".

 = 1.0.0.2 - 02/17/2013 =
-* Fixd a warining in debug mode, undefined index, selectors.
+* Fixed a warning in debug mode, undefined index, selectors.
 * Added a brief instruction in the demo plugin code and fixed some inaccurate descriptions.

 = 1.0.0.1 - 02/15/2013 =